pointybeard/property-bag/README.md

 ## Installation

-Symphony Class Mapper is installed via [Composer](http://getcomposer.org/).
+Property Bag is installed via [Composer](http://getcomposer.org/).
 To install, use `composer require pointybeard/property-bag` or add `"pointybeard/property-bag": "~1.0"` to your `composer.json` file.

 # Usage Example